-Friday’s live edition of WWE SmackDown drew an average of 2.174 million viewers on FOX, according to Nielsen, via Showbuzz Daily.
+Friday’s live post-Elimination Chamber edition of WWE SmackDown drew an average of 2.114 million viewers on FOX, according to Nielsen, via Showbuzz Daily.

-SmackDown ranked #2 in ratings for the key 18-49 demographic on network TV, up from the previous week’s #3 ranking.
-SmackDown ranked #1 in the 18-34 demo this week, up from the previous week’s #2 ranking.
-SmackDown ranked #5 in the 25-54 demo, down from the previous week’s #3 ranking.
+SmackDown ranked #1 in ratings for the key 18-49 demographic on network TV, up from the previous week’s #3 ranking.
+SmackDown ranked #1 in the 18-34 demo this week, up from the previous week’s #3 ranking.
+SmackDown ranked #4 in the 25-54 demo, up from the previous week’s #5 ranking, and tied with Magnum PI.
 SmackDown came in at #8 for the night in viewership on network TV, down from the previous week’s #7 ranking.
-Blue Bloods on CBS topped the night on network TV in viewership this week with 6.438 million viewers, while ABC’s Shark Tank topped the night in the key demographic with a 0.60 rating.
+Blue Bloods on CBS topped the night on network TV in viewership this week with 6.250 million viewers.

-Friday’s live SmackDown saw a drop in viewership and key demo rating from the previous week, but the numbers were up from what the show had been doing at the end of the year.
-Friday’s viewership was down 4.27% from the previous week’s episode, while the key demo rating was up 20.83% from the previous week’s episode.
+Friday’s SmackDown drew the lowest viewership of the year so far, and the second-best key demo rating of the year.
+Friday’s viewership was down 2.71% from the previous week’s episode, while the key demo rating was up 5.55% from the previous week’s episode.

-The NBA game between the Maverick and the Grizzlies on ESPN topped the night on the Cable Top 150 with a 0.48 key demo rating, drawing 1.400 million viewers.
-The Five on FOX News topped the night on cable in viewership with 3.444 million viewers, ranking #7 on the Cable Top 150 with a 0.23 key demo rating.
+The NBA game between the Lakers and the Clippers at 10:15pm ET on ESPN topped the night on the Cable Top 150 with a 0.50 key demo rating, drawing 1.384 million viewers.
+The Five on FOX News topped the night on cable in viewership with 4.481 million viewers, ranking #2 on the Cable Top 150 with a 0.45 key demo rating.